Geographic Information Systems (GIS)

 This course examines the spatial database models and structures used in geospatial information science and technology as well as the design and implementation of web and related mobile computing geospatial tools and systems.
 Students develop, evaluate, and deploy multiple spatial data models and web services that include connections to external data sources and systems.

-The course explains digital representation and analysis of geospatial phenomena and provides foundations in methods and algorithms used in GIS analysis and modeling.
-Special focus is on terrain modeling, geomorphometry, watershed analysis and introductory GIS-based modeling of landscape process (water, sediment).
-This course includes analysis from lidar data, 3D visualization, and principles of open source GIS.
+The course provides foundations in methods for GIS-based surface analysis and modeling.
+The topics include proximity analysis with cost surfaces and least cost paths, multivariate spatial interpolation and 3D surface visualization.
+Special focus is on terrain modeling, geomorphometry, solar irradiation, visibility, and watershed analysis.
+Students are also introduced to the basic concepts of landscape process modeling with GIS and to the principles of open source GIS.
 Introductory level knowledge of GIS or surveying/ geomatics principles is required.

 GIS 590 Geospatial Information Science Master's Project 3.